Methane Detectors Challenge

 Catalyzing next generation air emissions monitors

-Environmental Defense Fund and six oil and natural gas companies are calling on engineers and technology developers to submit proposals and compete in the "Methane Detectors Challenge."
+Environmental Defense Fund and seven oil and natural gas companies are calling on engineers and technology developers to submit proposals and compete in the "Methane Detectors Challenge."

 A collaboration between industry and environmental groups, the Challenge is designed to spur the development of cutting-edge, new technologies that provide continuous detection of methane emissions.

 Make it easier for the oil and gas industry to rapidly find and fix methane leaks that are having a sizable impact on intensifying global climate change.

 The Methane Detectors Challenge offers innovators the unique opportunity to have their technologies undergo extensive, independent testing, at no cost, in Southwest Research Institute's state-of-the-art laboratory in Texas.
 The most promising technologies, that also meet required specifications, will advance to pilot field trials at facilities run by many of the participating oil and natural gas companies.

 Up to the Challenge?
 Submit the Request for Proposal today.

 - Be first on the scene in an emerging market.
 Technologies competing in the Challenge will be front and center with industry leaders who are looking for cost-effective solutions that will help them reduce leaks and related risks.